Kimi K2 Thinking Turbo vs Qwen2-7B-Instruct

 Is Kimi K2 Thinking Turbo or Qwen2-7B-Instruct open source?

-Kimi K2 Thinking Turbo is listed under Proprietary.
-Qwen2-7B-Instruct is listed under 1.
+Kimi K2 Thinking Turbo is listed under MIT.
+Qwen2-7B-Instruct is listed under Apache 2.0.
 License labels affect whether you can self-host, redistribute weights, or rely only on hosted APIs, so confirm the upstream license before deployment.

 Where can I run Kimi K2 Thinking Turbo and Qwen2-7B-Instruct?

-Kimi K2 Thinking Turbo is available on the tracked providers still being sourced.
+Kimi K2 Thinking Turbo is available on Vercel AI Gateway.
 Qwen2-7B-Instruct is available on NVIDIA NIM.
 Provider coverage can affect latency, region availability, compliance posture, and fallback options.
+Use this as a quick comparison signal, then confirm the provider-specific limits before committing to production.

 When should I pick Kimi K2 Thinking Turbo over Qwen2-7B-Instruct?